Erika Ross Gee

-Gee took over as Chief of Staff in May 2013 after serving as an Assistant Attorney General in the State Agencies Division for six years.
-While Assistant Attorney General, she represented the Arkansas Pharmacy Board, the Arkansas Public Employees and Teacher Retirement systems, Pulaski Technical College and National Park Community College, among other agencies.
-She was a key member of the Attorney General's Legislative Team.
+Gee has worked for the Attorney General's Office since 2007, having served as an Assistant Attorney General in the State Agencies Division.
+During that time, she represented the Arkansas Pharmacy Board, the Arkansas Public Employees and Teacher Retirement systems, Pulaski Technical College and National Park Community College, among other agencies.
+She was a key member of the AG's Legislative Team.

-Before joining the AG’s office, she was an attorney with Wright, Lindsey & Jennings LLP in Little Rock and with the Arkansas Municipal League.
+Before joining the Attorney General's office, Gee was an attorney with Wright, Lindsey & Jennings LLP in Little Rock and with the Arkansas Municipal League.